Whut up, ghouls and boys?

 Zombies are everywhere in today’s pop culture, but we have to thank Romero and Russo for the vision they gave us in 1968.
 They are the godfathers of the genre and even when they will be gone sometime in the future, their legacy will live forever.
 Or better said… will stay undead forever.

-Halloween is approaching and I hope those movies will give you a chilling weekend, my friends.
+Halloween is approaching and we hope those movies will give you a chilling weekend, friends.

 Next week we will be back with a focus on 90’s teen horror.